martinnormark/angular2-d3js/README.md

 # D3.js in Angular 2 (Typescript)

-Renders a line chart in D3 with `step-after` curve:
+Renders a line chart in D3 with selectable `curve` using radio buttons:
 ![line-chart](chart.png)

 --------